Parchive/par3cmdline/windows/README.txt

 output lines may be too many.
 Use the option only for debug usage with small files.

+ You may specify extra files after PAR3 filename.
+They are PAR3 files or misnamed (and/or damaged) input files.
+These files must exist under basepath or current directory.
+If you add PAR3 file (extension with .par3), the file will be verified as PAR3 file.
+If you add other type files, they will be verified as input files.

 [ About "-q" option ]